IainMcManus/iOSCoreLibrary/README.md

  * Alert View - Custom UI Alert View control.
  * Colour Picker - iPad/iPhone compatible colour picker.
  * Schedule Helper - Given a schedule (weekly, monthly etc) it generates all scheduled dates between two dates.
+ * Date Picker Popup - An iPhone/iPad compatible Date Picker that lets you select a single date (or range).
+It is designed to popup from a toolbar.
+ * Filterable View Controller - A base class for a view controller that lets you filter and navigate data based on date.
  * Custom Categories
    * NSDate
      * Methods to round time to start/end of the day